mlcommons/mlcube/README.md

 # MLBox

+MLBox is a project that reduces friction for machine learning by ensuring that models are easily portable and reproducible.

 This is the MLBox Prototype.
 This is  still under construction, some parts probably don't work yet, or may have unexpected/inconsistent behaviours.

 ## Get MLBox